shellphish/afl-other-arch/README.md

    x86_64
 ```

 This will compile AFL with qemu support for the architecture requested.

-Once building is completed, you'll need to set some environment variable before you can
+Once building is completed, you'll need to set some environment variables before you can
 begin fuzzing.

-Set `QEMU_LD_PREFIX` to a path containing the directory `lib` which itself
+Set `QEMU_LD_PREFIX` to a path containing a directory `lib` which itself
-contains the libraries shared objects required by the binary
+contains the shared objects required by the binary (such as libc compiled for `<arch>`)

 ```
-export QEMU_LD_PREFIX=.
+export QEMU_LD_PREFIX=. # assuming your CWD contains the 'lib' directory
 ```

-Set `AFL_PATH` to the directory containing the afl installation, in this case it with
+Set `AFL_PATH` to the directory containing the afl installation, in this case it will
 be the directory which you cloned this repo into
 ```
 export AFL_PATH=afl-other-arch/